Limits in Azure Database for PostgreSQL - Flexible Server

 Restoring a server

-- When using the PITR feature, the new server is created with the same pricing tier configurations as the server it is based on.
+- When using the Point-in-time-Restore feature, the new server is created with the same compute and storage configurations as the server isn't based on.

-- The new server created during a restore does not have the firewall rules that existed on the original server.
-Firewall rules need to be set up separately for this new server.
+- The new server created during a restore doesn't have the firewall rules that existed on the original server.
+Firewall rules need to be created separately for the new server.

 Submit and view feedback for